Regents Professor Sherri Burr achieves two milestones this summer and begins a third

-The book is based on research she conducted during her prestigious one-moth fellowship from the Robert H. Smith International Center for Jefferson Studies (ICJS) last summer.
+The book is based on research she conducted during her prestigious one-month fellowship from the Robert H. Smith International Center for Jefferson Studies (ICJS) last summer.
 (For information about the fellowship and the content of the book, see “UNM Law School Professor Sherri Burr receives prestigious fellowship to study Free Blacks in Virginia for upcoming book.”)

 Burr is the first African-American female to be granted tenure and promotion to full professor at the University of New Mexico.
 She says she plans to teach occasionally.